Ceramics 3D printing of ceramics by material jetting

 We are continuously developing the process of material jetting.
 In addition, we can develop new materials (including multi-material) and new processes tailored to your applications – we are always looking forward to new challenges.

 What is Material Jetting?

 3D Printing for Ceramics by Material Jetting is an additive manufacturing process in which a low viscosity mass (in this case an ink filled with ceramic particles) is selectively deposited by a print head.
 The material is printed onto a building platform and solidified there by drying within a very short time.
-In contrast to Binder Jetting, the building platform is printed directly instead of a powder bed.
+In contrast to Binder Jetting, the ink is printed directly on the building platform instead of a powder bed.
 Accordingly, the component is constructed solely from the printed material.
-The template for the parts to be printed is provided as a CAD file, which is digitally broken down into slices with the desired layer thickness.
+The template for the parts to be printed is provided as a CAD file, which is digitally divided into slices with the desired layer thickness.
 These layer thicknesses depend on the filling level, surface tension and viscosity of the ink used, as well as on the nozzle diameter of the print head used.
 Typical layer thicknesses are in the range of 5 – 50 µm.

 How does the 3D printing process work?